 liberal arts advisers (formerly "premajor advisers")

-major and minor, interdepartmental major and minor: Lowercase these terms and the names of academic fields (minoring in English language and literature, a Jewish studies major).
+major and minor, interdepartmental major and minor: Lowercase these terms and the names of academic fields (minoring in biological sciences, a Jewish studies major).

 master's degrees: Smith confers the A.M. and the S.M.
 See also academic degrees.